andreymudri/projeto22-social-postify/README.md

 **Social Postify** is your go-to tool for efficient social media management.
 Whether you're a business, influencer, or content creator, our platform simplifies the process of creating, scheduling, and monitoring posts on multiple social media platforms.
 Start optimizing your social media strategy today with **Social Postify**!

+## Techonologies used:
+- NestJS
+- Prisma
+- Typescript

 # How to Install Social Postify